icon-project/documentation/score/writing-score.md

 print(test_dict2['key1']['nonexistent_key']) # prints "" (key does not exist and value_type=str)
 ```

-If the depth is more than 2, dict[key] returns new DictDB.
+If the depth is more than 2, `test_dictN['key']` returns new DictDB with the depth N-1.
 Attempting to set a value to the wrong depth in the DictDB will raise an exception.

 Example 3)